hyperledger/fabric/docs/source/channel_update_tutorial.rst

     export CORE_PEER_MSPCONFIGPATH=${PWD}/organizations/peerOrganizations/org3.example.com/users/Admin@org3.example.com/msp
     export CORE_PEER_ADDRESS=localhost:11051

-The first step is to package the Fabcar chaincode:
+The first step is to package the Basic chaincode:

 .. code:: bash

-    peer lifecycle chaincode package fabcar.tar.gz --path ../chaincode/fabcar/go/ --lang golang --label fabcar_1
+    peer lifecycle chaincode package basic.tar.gz --path ../asset-transfer-basic/chaincode-go/ --lang golang --label basic_1

-This command will create a chaincode package named ``fabcar.tar.gz``, which we can install on the Org3 peer.
+This command will create a chaincode package named ``basic.tar.gz``, which we can install on the Org3 peer.
 Modify the command accordingly if the channel is running a chaincode written in Java or Node.js.
 Issue the following command to install the chaincode package ``peer0.org3.example.com``:

 .. code:: bash

-    peer lifecycle chaincode install fabcar.tar.gz
+    peer lifecycle chaincode install basic.tar.gz

-The next step is to approve the chaincode definition of Fabcar as Org3.
+The next step is to approve the chaincode definition of Basic as Org3.
 Org3 needs to approve the same definition that Org1 and Org2 approved and committed to the channel.
 In order to invoke the chaincode, Org3 needs to include the package identifier in the chaincode definition.
 You can find the package